-The district court was in the position to make credibility determinations about the eyewitnesses' testimony and the competing experts' testimony.
-Even if, as we note above, the district court could have been more explicit when making credibility determinations, the district court's discussion of the expert's testimony indicates that it found Plaintiffs' experts to be more credible than Defendants'.
-See Decision & Order at 28-103.
-It is noteworthy that Defendants' experts did not agree with each other about whether midazolam has a ceiling effect, and Dr. Buffington did not appear to agree with Dr. Antognini that midazolam has analgesic properties (only that it would sedate someone sufficiently to make them insensate to pain, which is distinct from actually eliminating pain).
+experts testified unequivocally that Ohio's midazolam three-drug protocol is highly likely to cause intolerable pain.
+Id. at 40, 43, 47, 55.
+The district court was in the position to make credibility determinations about the competing experts' testimony, and the district court's discussion of the experts' testimony indicates that it found Plaintiffs' experts to be more credible than Defendants'.
+See Decision & Order at 103-05.

+For example, the district court recognized that Defendants' experts did not agree with each other about whether midazolam has a ceiling effect, and Dr. Buffington did not appear to agree with Dr. Antognini that midazolam has analgesic properties (only that it would sedate someone sufficiently to make them insensate to pain, which is distinct from actually eliminating pain).
 Id. at 71-75, 93-94.
 By contrast, Plaintiffs' experts were in agreement that midazolam does not have analgesic properties, and, although he was less adamant, Dr. Bergese generally agreed with Dr. Stevens that midazolam has a ceiling effect.
-Id. at 31, 87.
-The specific points of disagreement between Defendants' experts support the district court's determination that Plaintiffs' experts' testimony, and the district court explained why it determination that the eyewitness accounts were credible.
-Id. at 24-25.
+Id.
+31, 87.
+The specific points of disagreement between Defendants' experts support the district court's determination that Plaintiffs' experts were more convincing.

 It is also noteworthy that the district court in this case evaluated evidence that was not available to the Oklahoma district court in Glossip.
-The district court in this case heard testimony from eyewitnesses to five executions.
+The district court heard testimony from eyewitnesses to five executions.
 Two of those, the execution of Christopher Brooks and the execution of Ronald Smith, occurred after the Glossip decision.
 In addition to providing the district court with information about additional midazolam-involved executions, these recent executions also shed new light on earlier midazolam-involved executions.
 In Glossip, the Supreme Court noted that neither Lockett nor Wood received the dose of midazolam at issue in the case before it, and that there were problems with the Lockett execution that were not attributable to the drugs used (namely, "the execution team's inability to obtain an IV access site").
 Glossip, 135 S. Ct. at 2746.
 Taking into account these differences, the Supreme Court said that "[w]hen all of the circumstances are considered, the Lockett and Wood executions have little probative value for present purposes."
 Id.
 This conclusion may have been reasonable given the circumstances at the time, but new circumstances entitle a district court to come to a different conclusion.
-The Brooks execution, and particularly the Smith execution, in which Smith coughed, flailed, and heaved for several minutes, cast the problems observed in the Lockett and Wood executions in a new light.
+The Brooks execution, and particularly the Smith execution, in which Smith coughed, flailed, and heaved for several minutes, cast the problems observed in the

+Lockett and Wood executions in a new light.
 Unlike Lockett and Wood, both Smith and Brooks were executed using 500 milligrams of midazolam followed by a paralytic drug and potassium chloride (like Ohio's current protocol).
 Like Lockett and Wood, witnesses testified that Smith and Brooks moved and heaved during their executions.
 Witnesses' testimony that Brooks was heaving and that Smith was heaving, coughing, and flailing could suggest that Lockett's writhing and Wood's gasping were attributable to midazolam's inability to prevent the pain caused by paralytic drugs and potassium chloride, rather than to other circumstances.